 Before the lockdown, I had heard there were going to be interesting developments at Landmark beach.
 Rumour had it that there were plans to turn the entire stretch of beach into an all-inclusive waterfront experience with vendors of all kinds, activities and entertainment, like they have at Venice beach or Miami beach.

-The Landmark beach opens early and gate fee cost ₦3,000 ($7.87) each and they were easily booked online on the landmark beach website.
+The Landmark beach gate fee is around ₦3,000 ($7.87) per person and they were easily booked online on the landmark beach website.
 An email confirmation was sent and this enabled us to receive access bands which got us past security, a very tidy process.

 The beach is huge, but thankfully they have tricycles that take you around.
 Even with this, it was still difficult to pinpoint where the rest of the party was.
 I wish they could split the area into zones so it makes finding ourselves easier.

 We decided to rent a picnic table (seats 4) for ₦2,000 ($5.07) because after some quick maths, it made the most sense to us.
 We were 5 and renting a cabana (which seats 8) would have cost ₦25,000 ($63.35) and the lounge chairs (which seats 1), cost ₦3,000 ($7.87).

 The beach is really stunning - most likely the cleanest beach in Lagos.
 The white sand, the calm water and the skyline that looks like it could have been painted was very calming.
 It wasn't overly windy but there was a nice, cool breeze.
 It constantly blew the waves and made them slap the shores in the most inviting manner.
 You can enjoy the serenity of the ocean sounds, but we also brought our own speakers when that got old.

 We had quite a jolly time and this didn't seem to slow down even when the sun went down.
 Landmark is open till 10pm and because it's so secure, people keep the party going till late - and if you thought the daytime was surreal, you should see the beach at night.